jeremiak/jeremiak.com/_posts/2024-04-13-block-bots-netlify-edge-functions.md

 </details>

-Good idea Ethan!
-I'm also bummed that we have to do this but I'm still trying to opt out.
+Good idea Ethan and Cory!
+I'm also bummed that we have to do this but it's still worth trying to opt out.